 Of course, in reality, some are far better than others.
 So, which should you choose?

 We have been testing all the top background checking sites to see which offer the most accurate and comprehensive criminal record information.
-The results of these extensive tests are now in and we found that there were three sites that performed noticeably better than the rest.
+The results of these extensive tests are now in and we found that there were two sites that performed noticeably better than the rest.

 TruthFinder is another site that really impressed us with the accuracy of its results.
 It rarely put a foot wrong in our tests and their detailed results were produced in well designed and easy-to-read reports.
 There is a 24/7 customer support line that is accessible on a toll-free number meaning assistance is available around the clock and for free.